grpc/grpc.io/content/docs/tutorials/basic/go.md

 Next we need to generate the gRPC client and server interfaces from our .proto service definition.
 We do this using the protocol buffer compiler `protoc` with a special gRPC Go plugin.
-This is similar to what we did in the [quickstart guide](/docs/quickstart/go/)
+This is similar to what we did in the [quickstart guide](/docs/quickstart/go/).

-From the `route_guide` example directory run:
+From the `route_guide` example directory, run:

 ```sh
  protoc -I routeguide/ routeguide/route_guide.proto --go_out=plugins=grpc:routeguide